lmckenzie99/strive/docs/ABTest.md

 * **Negative Results:** If both variations decrease key metrics, revert to current implementation and investigate user feedback

 ---

-*Add your A/B tests below following the same format*

----

-# A/B Testing Documentation

 ## A/B Test Story: Button Placement in Guidance AI Page